monkphin/Colour-Forge/README.md

 ## Frameworks and Programs

  ### Languages
- - [HTML] - used to create the frontend of the website.
+ - [HTML](https://www.w3schools.com/html/) - used to create the frontend of the website.
- - [CSS] - Used to style the website.
+ - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Used to style the website.
- - [Javascript] - Used for front end interactions and adjustments.
+ - [Javascript](https://developer.mozilla.org/en-US/docs/Web/javascript) - Used for front end interactions and adjustments.
- - [Python] - The backend programming language.
+ - [Python](https://www.python.org/) - The backend programming language.

  ### Version Control and Deployment.
- - [Github] - Used to store the websites codebase in a repo.
+ - [Github](https://github.com/) - Used to store the websites codebase in a repo.
- - [Git] - A CLI based tool used for version control and uploading to Github.
+ - [Git](https://git-scm.com/) - A CLI based tool used for version control and uploading to Github.
- - [Heroku] - Hosting the final deployed version of the website.
+ - [Heroku](https://www.heroku.com/) - Hosting the final deployed version of the website.
- - [GitHub] Projects - used to help plan and manage my project.
+ - [GitHub Projects](https://github.com/) - used to help plan and manage my project.

  ### Frameworks
- - [Materialize] - a Front end library used to provide some templating and layout, as well as some Javascript powered features such as modals, carousels and so on.
+ - [Materialize](https://materializecss.com/) - a Front end library used to provide some templating and layout, as well as some Javascript powered features such as modals, carousels and so on.
- - [Flask] - The python framework that powers the site.
+ - [Flask](https://flask.palletsprojects.com/) - The python framework that powers the site.
- - [Awesomeplete] - Used to provide auto complete functions for Tags
+ - [Awesomeplete](https://projects.verou.me/awesomplete/) - Used to provide auto complete functions for Tags

  ### Database
- - [PostGresQL] - A relational database used to store the data for the site.
+ - [PostGresQL](https://www.postgresql.org/) - A relational database used to store the data for the site.

- ### Conding Environment
+ ### Coding Environment
- - [VSCode] - My IDE of choice.
+ - [VSCode](https://code.visualstudio.com/) - My IDE of choice.

  ### Other Tools and Utilities
  - [ERD DB Designer](https://erd.dbdesigner.net/) - Used to help with ERD diagrams and understanding the DB relationships